Concerns and complaints

 Bullying and harassment are used interchangeably.
 They can be described as unwanted conduct related to protected characteristics, which violate an individual's dignity or create an intimidating, hostile, degrading, humiliating or offensive environment.
 Protected characteristics are: age, disability, gender reassignment, race, religion or belief, sex, and sexual orientation.
 York St John uses the terms 'gender identity and expression' for gender reassignment and 'gender' for sex.

 A hate crime is any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice based on a person's race, religion, sexual orientation, disability and any crime motivated by hostility or prejudice against a person who is transgender or perceived to be transgender.
+It does not matter whether the victim actually belongs to the group at which the hostility is targeted.
+Incitement to racial hatred and incitement to religious hatred are criminal offences.

 Report and Support

-The Student Dignity and Respect Policy sets out the University's expectations for student behaviour and conduct, as well as that of our wider community: Student Dignity and Respect Policy (PDF, 0.3MB)
+The Student Dignity and Respect Policy sets out the University's expectations for student behaviour and conduct, as well as that of our wider community: Student Dignity and Respect Policy (PDF, 0.3MB).

 Any conduct or behaviour which contravenes these expectations and jeopardises the mental, physical and emotional wellbeing of our students and community is not acceptable.